Author: Wendy Busse, MSc, RD

 Conditioned food sensitivity is the physical manifestation of a limbic system overreaction to food.

 Calming the limbic system will ease, and eventually stop conditioned food reactions.

 Your brain’s limbic system scans your environment for “danger cues” and initiates the fight-flight-or-freeze system when needed.
 These reactions are quick and automatic without conscious thought.
 For example, when an animal detects a predator, it is instantly ready to fight or run (flight).

 If food becomes a “danger cue,” these automatic reactions can be detrimental.
 The limbic system operates at an unconscious level.
 Conditioned food sensitivity may happen, even if the person is not consciously thinking about the food at the time.

 Here are my top seven strategies to help clients calm their limbic system’s overreaction to food and stop their conditioned hypersensitivities (i.e. freedom from the Food Avoidance & Sensitivity Trap).
 Pick one place to start.
 Making progress with one strategy naturally improves the others (e.g. meal planning → less time thinking about food → calm response to symptoms).

 These strategies are simple but can be challenging to put into practice.
-If you would like expert guidance and caring support, book a Discovery Call to learn more about the FAST Freedom Program.
+If you would like expert guidance and caring support, please complete the FAST Freedom Program Needs Assessment.
 We will help you take the steps needed to end your restricted diet struggles!

 |Strategy||Weakens Conditioned Food Sensitivity by:|